aidancomi/aidancomi.github.io/index.md

 This is hosted as a hidden repository on Github via Github Pages for giving random projects (videos, presentations, etc) their own page.

+## [Project](https://chrisprattisnowplaying.com): Chris Pratt is Now Playing

+This was quickly built after the announcement of Chris Pratt playing Mario and is [fully open-source](https://github.com/aidancomi/chrisprattisnowplaying)!
+You can find more info in the [README](https://github.com/aidancomi/chrisprattisnowplaying#readme) on the Repository!

 ## Contact me

 You can find my contact info [here](/contact).